-Plan established by the St. John's River Power Park System and was most recently amended and restated pursuant to a restated plan document, adopted effective October 1, 2015, and subsequent Amendment #1 (effective October 1, 2015) and Amendment #2 (effective January 5, 2018).
+Plan established by the St. John's River Power Park System and was most recently amended and restated pursuant to a restated plan document, adopted effective October 1, 2015, and subsequent Amendment #1 (effective October 1, 2015) and Amendment #2 (effective January 5, 2018), and Amendment #3 (effective January 1, 2020).
 The Plan is also governed by certain provisions of the Internal Revenue Code and Florida law.